Abdominoplasty And Gynaecomastia Surgery Recovery Update – 5 Months

 So aside from what I mentioned above, there wasn’t really much else to talk about.

-I did start trying to put on some muscle and gain weight for the first time in my life, which is a completely new experience for me and I’m not sure I have been enjoying it.
+I did start trying to put on some muscle and gain weight for the first time in my life.
+It is a completely new experience for me and I’m not sure I have been enjoying it.
 But that is something for another day and another post.